 He nodded.
 ‘I trust you.’

-When she woke up again she found him wrapped up in her arms.
-She looked at his goofy smile and stroked his black hair.
-He woke up for a moment, looked at her with his grey ayes, then crawled closer against her to continue his sleep.
+When she woke up again she found him wrapped up in her arms and couldn’t believe she actually had been comfortable enough to get close to someone else.
+Wondering if he somehow used a trick to make her do this she studied his face for a sign he faked his sleep.
+His innocent goofy smile amused her though and she stroked his black hair.
+He woke up for a moment, blinked at her with his grey eyes, then crawled closer against her to continue sleeping.

+He hummed softly and rubbed his cheek in the side of her neck.
 ‘Warm and soft.
-Want to always sleep like this.’ he whispered.
+Want to sleep forever like this.’ he whispered.

-He woke up at once and looked dazed around.
+He woke up at once and looked around in a daze.
 ‘What happened?’

-‘Taking advantage of me when I let my guard down to feel me up.’ she said pulling up the blanket to her chest.
+Her lower lip trembled as she looked away.
+‘Taking advantage of me when I let my guard down to feel me up.’

+His eyes went wide.
 ‘Huh?
 I did?
 I’m sorry!
-I had no idea I did.’ he said and bowed on his knees.
+I had no idea I did that!
+It’s inexcusable and I’ll accept my punishment!’ he said and bowed on his knees.

-‘Damned.’ he said sitting up.
+‘Damned.’ he said with a deep sigh and sat up.
 ‘Now who’s taking advantage of whom?
 And I trusted you.’

 She grinned deviously and put her face up to his.
 ‘That will teach you to get close to an enemy.’